dannyh79/dannyh79.github.io/app/posts/(data)/2019-05-30-rails-controller-to-view.md

 1. On the inside, Rails creates a new instance of the controller and calls a certain method (or "action", in terms of MVC model), "show"
 2. Now the instance has the instance variables in the method "show"
-3. At the end of the action method it calls `render()` to bind variables in the ERB template (see [default rendering in controllers](https://guides.rubyonrails.org/layouts_and_rendering.html#rendering-by-default-convention-over-configuration-in-action)) with instance variables that we just created
+3. At the end of the action method it calls `render(){:ruby}` to bind variables in the ERB template (see [default rendering in controllers](https://guides.rubyonrails.org/layouts_and_rendering.html#rendering-by-default-convention-over-configuration-in-action)) with instance variables that we just created
 4. Variables in ERB template are now filled in and the template gets "translated" into HTML

 ## Why not just the Local Variables, but Instance Variables for Controller's Actions?